Hepatitis C Virus (HCV) Quantitative Real-time RT-PCR

 Extraction of nucleic acid from specimen; reverse transcription of the target RNA to generate complementary DNA, and amplification of target complementary DNA.
 Detection of hepatitis C genotypes 1 through 6 using Real-time, quantitative PCR.
 An internal control is added to ensure the extraction was performed correctly and the PCR reaction was not inhibited.
-Viracor-IBT's assay design includes multiple targets to account for viral mutations, which significantly reduces the chance of false negative results.
-This test has not been cleared or approved for diagnostic use by the U.S. Food and Drug Administration.
+RealTime HCV is a product of Abbott Laboratories.
+It is FDA approved for in vitro diagnostic use.

 Detects all 6 HCV genotypes.
 The primers and probes used in this assay are specific for HCV.